matte-schwartz/gamescope/Home.md

 gamescope -e -d -w 3840 -h 2160 -- steam -tenfoot -steamos
 ```

 You can use this command also in a nested session.
-The `-l`, `-d` parameters will be ignored then.
+The `-L`, `-d` parameters will be ignored then.